Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 (29:07)
 Now, once people do understand the need that they were trying to meet by doing what they did that we're calling a mistake, there's again a relief.
 They can feel some pain for what they did.
 But it's a relief to see that they didn't do it because they're a bad person.
 They did it to meet a need of theirs.
 That's what we call self forgiveness.
 Because as they say, in [a course in miracles](https://acourseinmiraclesnow.com/course-miracles-chapter-16-true-empathy/), when we empathize, there's nothing to forgive.

-#### That's how we show people how to apply nonviolent communication when they've made a mistake.
+#### That's how we show people how to apply Nonviolent Communication when they've made a mistake.

 *First, be conscious of what you tell yourself*, as a result of making the mistake, and translate the self-judgment, that's likely to be there, into an unmet need, and **that's morning**.